MonstrousSoftware/Tut3D/2023-11-19-Tutorial-3D-step19.md

 By calling `update()` and `render()` in the main render loop, after the game world itself has been rendered we can see the navmesh triangles, with the distance to the player shaded from red to blue.
 As the player runs around we can see that the colours adapt.

 This is also a good moment to check the whole nav mesh is continuous, i.e. all the corners are reached.
-If there are issues of connectivity between nodes, you could have multiple "islands" which appear not connected and perhaps you need to check the mesh for duplicate vertices that need to be merged.
+If there are issues of connectivity between nodes (a poorly constructed nav mesh), you could have multiple "islands" which appear not connected and you may need to check the mesh for duplicate vertices that need to be merged.

 ```java